plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Applications may implement `IFieldPresentation` directly or derive from `FieldPresentationBase`.

 The optional ARIA getters allow a presentation whose generated HTML requires specialized accessibility behavior to supply immutable updater instances.
-An omitted getter and a getter returning `null` both mean that the presentation supplies no specialized updater of that kind.
+A getter returning `null` means that the presentation supplies no specialized updater of that kind.
 The presentation itself does not mutate ARIA attributes through these getters.

 #### Field Presentation Factory